MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab03_Canvas_App_2.md

 # Challenges

-* Avoid manual entry of the visit code
+* How to avoid manual entry of the visit code?
 * Add building validation for the visit
 * Add validation of the visit actual time vs visit scheduled time (too early, too late, etc)
 * Add detailed status of the visit, e.g. email display and validation for the visitor, reason for denying building access, etc
-* Multiple buildings/meetings/checkings during a single campus visit.
+* How would you handle the requirement of multiple buildings/meetings/checkings during the single campus visit.
 For example, someone may visit campus for a day and during that day they will meet staff members in multiple buildings at different time of the day.
 Would you consider bringing *appointment* entity into the soluton?